JamesWoolfenden/learn-terraform/docs/aws-rds.md

 aws_db_instance.employee.*.endpoint

-Now try plan angain and you'll find this plans just fine but it but you'll see that it will make 2 databases instances.
+Now try plan again and you'll find this plans just fine but it but you'll see that it will make 2 databases instances.

 ### Links